 EDCM embedded generators are deemed to be eligible to receive charge one credits (unit rate credits applicable in the DNO’s peak ‘super-red’ period, calculated based on a power flow analysis of the DNO’s network) if they have a non-zero F Factor, and are deemed not eligible to receive charge one credits if they have a zero F Factor.

-This change seeks to improve the transparency around the determination of the eligibility of EDCM embedded generators to receive charge one credits and to and to favour consistency in their application.
+This change seeks to improve the transparency around the determination of the eligibility of EDCM embedded generators to receive charge one credits and to favour consistency in their application.